 How to Starve your Mind

 Hungry Mind anxiety is dealt with by ‘appropriate feeding’ – in other words, you nourish your desire to create by doing things that support your creativity and encourage it to flourish.
 There are many ways to sabotage your creativity.
-Here are a few examples of inappropriate ways to deal with hungry mind anxiety and their solutions:
+Here are a few examples of inappropriate ways to deal with hungry mind anxiety.

-Think and Chew Gum – Are you doing too many things at once?
+Think and Chew Gum: Are you doing too many things at once?
 Stop!
 Don’t distract yourself or allow yourself to be distracted.
 When writing, write.
 Don’t try to watch the football/cricket/tennis at the same time, and tweet and update your blog and text your mates, and write your masterpiece.
 It won’t work.
+Focus.

 Nourish Your Creativity